With the invention of sophisticated marketing automation tools, capturing “more leads” seems attractive. But “more leads” is rarely the answer.

 It’s a successful natural referral program that maximizes platform growth.
 Even better, the referral program was not a significant investment for Evernote.
-Although Evernote is far from being perfect, it’s a great referral story.
+Although Evernote is far from perfect, it’s a great referral story.
 Evernote’s 75 million users and $1+ billion valuations prove things are on track.

 Harry’s is a shaving products company that adopted a referral program even before its launch.

 It was a straightforward approach.
 An incremental rewards system incentivizes people to refer more people to get rewards.
-Refer five friends, get free shaving cream.
+Refer five friends, and get free shaving cream.
 Refer 50 friends and get free shaving for a year.

 The referrals added to the hype, and Harry’s garnered 100,000 email subscribers.
 It was a profitable program to help spread the word and gain a customer base.